The Transition from Manager to Leader

 As you progress through your career, you may hope that one day you’ll make the leap from a management position to one of leadership.
-Although becoming the leader of a department or even a company may be the culmination of years in management, it means learning entirely new skills.
+Although becoming the leader of a department or even a company may be the culmination of years in management, it means learning entirely new skills and shifting your mindset.

 Michael D. Watkins, a Professor of Leadership and Organisational Change at IMD, undertook extensive research to discover the differences between management skills and leadership skills.
 He found that the shift can be understood as a series of transitions, which are explained as follows.